-One-hundred percent carrot juice has more nutritional value than soft drinks, which get most of their calories from added sugar.
-However, the problem with fruit and vegetable juices is that they add liquid calories to your diet — and this can result in weight gain.
-Harvard School of Public Health recommends limiting your juice intake to 4 oz. a day.
+Fresh carrot juice has more nutritional value than soft drinks, which get most of their calories from added sugar.
+The problem with fruit and vegetable juices is that they still add sugar and liquid calories to your diet — and this can result in health problems.

 Carrot Juice Nutrition

 According to the USDA, a 4-ounce serving of carrot juice has:

 - Calories: 40